Local and Modern Methods of Crude Palm Oil Extraction

 After the palm fruit has been milled to satisfaction, the next step is to remove the kernels from the palm oil mill effluent before the mechanical press.

-The kernel is a hard nut at the core of the palm fruit which does not allow the palm oil mill effluent mixture to be pressed properly, so it must be removed.
+The kernel is a hard nut at the core of the palm fruit, which does not allow the palm oil mill effluent mixture to be pressed properly, so it must be removed.

 This is done by using locally made special tools to separate the kernels from the effluent.
 After this is done, the mechanical press can then happen.